 Through the five colleges at the university and their associated schools, TU Dublin offers more than 200 programmes in various disciplines like Humanities, Creative Arts, Business, Engineering, Sciences, Food and Sports, and Tourism, among others.

-Apart from being a leader in the STEM disciplines, the University is also the only educational institution that offers courses in optometry and ophthalmic dispensing in the country through the College of Sciences & Health.
-Other specialist programmes offered by the university include Human Nutrition, Environmental Health, Transport & Logistics, and Tourism Marketing.
+Apart from being a leader in the STEM disciplines, the University is also the only educational institution in the country that offers optometry and ophthalmic dispensing courses through the College of Sciences & Health.
+The university offers specialist programmes like Human Nutrition, Environmental Health, Transport & Logistics, and Tourism Marketing.

 Various research centres also enable students to complete their doctoral studies with an industry-focused approach.
 The curriculum at the University has been designed to apply theory to real-world challenges through project work, problem-based learning, active citizenship, community-based learning, and research, giving students a chance to engage with contemporary practitioners.